ZEwithBayesTaylor/Applied-Data-Science/README.md

 # Applied-Data-Science

-This repository is a data collection that I can read it as a url
+This repository is a data collection that I can read it as a url.